ronen-aniti-projects/Dynamic-Obstacle-Detector/README.md

 * Standardizing frames obtained from the TurtleBot robot through a resizing operation to reduce computational complexity and a crop around an ROI operation to enforce the planar assumption.
 * Computing the optical flow between successive frames using OpenCV’s Farneback Dense Optical Flow framework (`cv2.calcOpticalFlowFarneback()`) with the default recommended settings.
 * Developing an estimation affine 2x3 transformation matrix to model relative motion caused only by the robot’s own motion.
-This we accomplished with `cv2.estimateAffinePartial2D()` set with RANSAC.
+This we accomplished with `cv2.estimateAffine2D()` set with RANSAC.
 * Developing a detection mask based on the reprojection error between the estimated affine transformation and the apparent motion computed with dense optical flow.
 * Stopping the robot when the detection mask, smoothed temporally to maintain object constancy, fills beyond a static threshold.

 ## Accessing the Simulation
 This is facts on how to run the simulation and view the results.
+Dependencies.
+Launching the simulation.
+Teleoperation.
+Viewing the published facts.

 ## The Results and The Challenges
 We are realizing the following results and challenges: